Borobudur: Conservation

 UNESCO identified three specific areas of concern under the present state of conservation: (i) vandalism by visitors; (ii) soil erosion in the south-eastern part of the site; and (iii) analysis and restoration of missing elements.
 The soft soil, the numerous earthquakes and heavy rains lead to the destabilization of the structure.
 Earthquakes are by far the most important contributing factors, since not only do stones fall down and arches crumble, but the earth itself can move in waves, further destroying the structure.
 The increasing popularity of the stupa brings in many visitors, most of whom are from Indonesia.
 Despite warning signs on all levels not to touch anything, the regular transmission of warnings over loudspeakers and the presence of guards, vandalism on reliefs and statues is a common occurrence and problem, leading to further deterioration.
-As of 2009, there is no system in place to limit the number of visitors allowed per day or to introduce mandatory guided tours only.

-In August 2014, the Conservation Authority of Borobudur reported some severe abrasion of the stone stairs caused by the scraping of visitors' footwear.
-The conservation authority planned to install wooden stairs to cover and protect the original stone stairs, just like those installed in Angkor Wat.

 Rehabilitation

 Borobudur was heavily affected by the eruption of Mount Merapi in October and November 2010.
 Volcanic ash from Merapi fell on the temple complex, which is approximately 28 km west-southwest of the crater.
-A layer of ash up to 2.5 cm thick fell on the temple statues during the eruption of 3–5 November, also killing nearby vegetation, with experts fearing that the acidic ash might damage the historic site.
+A layer of ash up to 2.5 cm thick fell on the temple statues during the eruption of 3–5 November, covering the reliefs and clogging the drainage-system, with experts fearing that the acidic ash might damage the historic site.
 The temple complex was closed from 5 to 9 November to clean up the ashfall.